k2052/mastering_nooku/chapters/02_the-way-of-nooku.md

 KDispatcherAbstract/KDispatcherDefault determines the current controller and registers after callbacks [:see] see (add links here) for info about callbacks.[/:see] for the dispatch method.
 It also takes the current request and appends it to the config.
-The config inforumation we've been passing around has also allowed us to build up a command chain, so that Koowa can ultimately determine what action method should be hit for a given route.
+The config information we've been passing around has also allowed us to build up a command chain, so that Koowa can ultimately determine what action method should be hit for a given route.

 In KDispatcherAbstract we define the first of these action methods, `_actionDispatch()`.
 A dispatch action is going to determine what controller method should be called for a given route.

 ComDefaultDispatcher is where things get set in motion.
 In the initialize method the controller is set to the view; but only if the view exists in the config.
 This gives Koowa all the information it needs to route request.

+When we call the dispatch method `echo KFactory::get('admin::com.articles.dispatcher')->dispatch()` we actually hit `KControllerAbstract::__call()` first. `__call` then gets list of the action methods (which we've been inserting through inheritance) and determines what method needs to be called; in this case `_actionDispatch()`.

+## The Controller & View